emirozturkk/contacts_case_study/README.md

 # Welcome

-Welcome to the Flutter Contacts Case Study.
-This is a case study that shows how to build a contacts app using Flutter.
+Welcome to the Flutter Contacts project.
+This is a contacts app using Flutter.

 ## Getting Started